Even Non-Car Owners Need to Know How to Handle Accident Claims

 Our Charlotte bicycle accident lawyers want everyone in North Carolina to know the basic steps that can get them the medical treatment they need and the compensation they deserve when their injuries are caused by the actions of other individuals.

 For any accident, someone at the scene should call 911 right away.
 This call makes virtually any type of emergency personnel and equipment available to extricate trapped victims, get the injured to the hospital, and document information about the accident.
 Nothing is more important than everyone’s health and safety.

 Remaining at the Scene

-• Exchange identifying information: Individuals on bikes or on foot may not have licenses or insurance cards, but they should have a state ID or other official identifying document.
-When motor vehicles are involved in the accident, it is important to write down contact, license and insurance information.
+- Exchange identifying information: Individuals on bikes or on foot may not have licenses or insurance cards, but they should have a state ID or other official identifying document.
+When motor vehicles are involved in an accident, it is important to write down contact, license, and insurance information.
 Obtaining contact information from witnesses is also helpful.

-• Collect evidence: Use a cell phone camera to take pictures of the accident scene, including the positions of all vehicles, property damage, skid marks on the road, weather conditions and injuries.
-Ask police for a copy of the accident report, as well.
-Be sure to retain everything related to the accident, including damaged vehicles, clothing or other possessions.
+- Collect evidence: Use a cell phone camera to take pictures of the accident scene, including the positions of all vehicles, property damage, skid marks on the road, weather conditions, and injuries.
+Ask the police for a copy of the accident report, as well.
+Be sure to retain everything related to the accident, including damaged vehicles, clothing, or other possessions.
 Never arrange for repairs until an insurance claims adjustor or your attorney advises you to do so.

 When to Call a Lawyer

 For minimal injuries and property damage, the chances are that a simple insurance claim can effectively reimburse victims for their losses.
 However, if there are any signs of difficulty — or in the case of severe injuries —it costs nothing to consult with a motor vehicle accident attorney as soon as possible to help preserve your rights to full compensation.